For details on what meal plans we offer and how to get a meal plan, please go to the Meal Plans page.

 Your Redbird ID Card (University ID) is encoded with information regarding your meal plan.
 You must carry your Redbird ID Card with you in order to access the residential dining centers or use your flex dollars.

 There are two full service residential dining centers located on campus.
 You may use your meal plan in both of these locations, no matter where you live: Watterson Dining Commons and Marketplace at Linkins Center.
-Flex dollars, which must be spent on food or drink, may be used at all dining venues in Bone Student Center; Starbucks in the Student Fitness Center; Subway shops located on campus; sandwich shops located in the State Farm Hall of Business and Centennial Hall, and vending machines in the residential areas.
+Flex dollars, which must be spent on food or drink, may be used at all dining venues in Bone Student Center; Starbucks in the Student Fitness Center; Subway shops located on campus; sandwich shop located in the State Farm Hall of Business, and vending machines in the residential areas.

 Yes, these meal plans may be charged to your student account.
 Please visit the Student Accounts website for more information.